react-next-boilerplate/rnb-cli/README.md

-**Disclaimer: `@r-next-b/cli` was created for use within react-next-boilerplate and is not intended for use outside of boilerplate**
+**Disclaimer: `@r-next-b/cli` was created to be used within react-next-boilerplate and is not intended to be used outside of react-next-boilerplate**

 <p align="center">
   <a href="https://github.com/react-next-boilerplate/RNB-CLI">